No results were found...

 The cure

-You need a good system for email segments.
+You need a good naming system for your email segments and groups.
 Make it a habit to name each segment clearly, stating the conditions used to create the segment.
-For example: “Signup <30 days” or “Free user, NY, <30 y/o”.
+For example: “Signup <14 days” or “Free user, NY, <30 y/o”.

 Though you don’t want to make the title too long, try to add the conditions within the name so you see at one glance what the segment is about.
 Of course, you can always double-check how the segment is set up, but a descriptive name will help to make things clearer when creating your targeted campaign and browsing through the list of titles.

-Are you nervous about sending emails because you’re not sure about your grammar?
+Are you nervous about hitting the send button because you’re not sure about your grammar or spelling?
 This one is easy to tackle!

 The cure